BeskarDev/nexus-rpg/docs/04-equipment/01-items-supply.md

 Being encumbered or over-encumbered causes several effects.

-**Encumbered.** You suffer +1 bane on Strength or Agility rolls for movement, such as climbing or swimming and on Fortitude rolls during travel.
+**Encumbered.** You suffer +1 bane on Strength or Agility rolls for movement, such as climbing or swimming, and during travel.

 **Over-Encumbered.** You can‘t move.
 You can‘t use any Actions or do any rolls for physical activity.